OldSneerJaw/synctos/README.md

 ### Specifications

 Document definitions must conform to the following specification.
-See the `samples/` directory for some example definitions.
+See the `samples/` directory and Kashoo's official [document definitions](https://github.com/Kashoo/kashoo-document-definitions) repository for some examples.

 At the top level, the document definitions object contains a property for each document type that is to be supported by the Sync Gateway bucket.
 For example: